Roark continues strong run as Nationals defeat Reds 2-1

-WASHINGTON (AP) - Matt Wieters homered to back Tanner Roark, who went seven innings to win his third straight start, and the Washington Nationals defeated the Cincinnati Reds 2-1 on Sunday.
+Matt Wieters homered to back Roark, who went seven innings to win his third straight start, and the Nationals defeated the Cincinnati Reds 2-1 on Sunday.

-The Nationals took three of four from the Reds and have won eight of 11 overall.
+The Nationals took three of four from the Reds and have won eight of 11 overall with the second-place Braves coming to town for a four-game series beginning Tuesday.

+"They're fighting, they're hitting, they're pitching.
+They're doing everything right," Washington manager Dave Martinez said of his team.
+"So, let's keep it going."

 Bryce Harper had two hits including an RBI double and is batting .367 since the All-Star break.